LukeGrahamLandry/franca/devlog.md

   dup2 doesn't preserve it. which i guess makes sense because it means you can have your pipe be cloexec so you're not racing other threads that might steal it and prevent you from getting HUP.
   - also close has to recycle fds even when not ready to free the instance.
+- make size of wasm module more clear. split all the source code into a seperate file.
+- do subprocess api with posix_spawn. wait(nohang). close at the end of child so pipes HUP.

 ## (Mar 1)